 This document prescribes that we be constantly alert to comply with the law, practice fairness and transparency, and prevent corruption.
 Together with our Suppliers, we practice procurement that is mindful of our social responsibility to protect human rights and environment to ensure we supply our customers with high-quality products and services that are safe and offer peace of mind.
-Based on this Policy, we have also established and follow separate Procurement Guidelines for 4 types of raw materials: cocoa, palm oil, paper, and raw milk.
-Also, as a member of the Global Dairy Platform (GDP), an international dairy organization, Meiji promote appropriate consumption of highly-nutritious dairy products and work to raise awareness for initiatives toward sustainability in the dairy farming industry, promoting industry-wide SDGs contributions and initiatives to consider human rights.
+Based on this Policy, we have also established and follow separate Procurement Guidelines for five types of raw materials: cocoa, palm oil, paper, raw milk and soy.